RAD750/prettysearch/README.md

 * Simple JSON files to add new server-side backdrops and new search engines.
 * PWA aware
 * Key shortcuts to choose search engine without opening the settings (customizable via config.json)
-* Internationalization/localization suppor
+* Internationalization/localization support
+* Set one of the daily backdrops permanently

 ## Future plans

-* Choose one of the daily backdrops
 * Backdrop categories (like Nature, Mountains, Railways, Cities and so on)
 * Code refactoring
 * Backdrops via Unsplash random images.